 Open since 2016, Faro is a serious coffee shop with impressive equipment and a full coffee menu.
 It’s also a modern yet comfortable cafe that could be located anywhere in the world.

 Luckily for Roman residents, Faro is just a 15 minute walk from Roma Termini train station.

 Faro translates to lighthouse and its WiFi password senzazucchero translates to without sugar.
 Both words are symbolic for a coffee shop committed to transforming Rome’s old-school coffee culture.
 Don’t worry – you can request sugar without scorn if that’s your thing.

 Although Faro initially sourced beans from quality roasters like The Barn in Berlin, the cafe now roasts its own beans.
 During our visit, options included single origin beans grown in Brazil, Burundi, Colombia, Ethiopia and Kenya.

 Beyond coffee, Faro’s menu includes a range of teas and a food menu featuring open a variety of sandwihes with choices like salmon, guacamole, ricotta and veggies.
-They also make serve dishes like maritozzi stuffed with tripe with pecorino.
+They also make serve dishes like maritozzi stuffed with tripe and pecorino.